 A 2-meter bipod is available for higher-accuracy survey tasks.
+It provides a more stable and accurate platform for the antenna than the backpack-mounted arrangement.
 A built-in bubble level allows the antenna to be positioned vertically, directly above the point to be measured.
 It also has two telescoping feet to stabilize the antenna during the actual measurement of the point.
+A bracket is also provided to attach the TSCe to the bipod for ease of operation during surveying.